 Why won’t my garage door close?

-Your garage door may fail to close for several reasons, including problems with your opener’s spring system, dirty or damaged tracks, or blocked transmitters.
+Your garage door may fail to close for several reasons, including problems with your opener's spring system, dirty or damaged tracks, or blocked transmitters.
 You can disconnect your sensors and remove any blockages to improve radio transmission.
-If all checks fail, consult a professional garage door repair service to inspect your door and perform repairs.
+If all checks fail, consult a professional garage door repair service in Tempe to inspect your door and perform repairs.

 Should I repair or replace my garage door?